sjparkinson/uncomplicated.systems/_posts/2018-05-24-kent-to-paris-by-bicycle.md

 #### Monday Morning — Beauvais to the Eiffel Tower 🏁

 6:50am and we're up.
-Discussing the mertis of chamois and the Daily Mail's high quality reporting on a suncream pill.
+Discussing the merits of chamois and the Daily Mail's high quality reporting on a suncream pill.

 7:20am, finishing up breakfast and it's looking like we'll manage to dodge all the bad weather.
 Few thunderstorms yesterday evening while we were eating.